haniBelg/tennis-kata/Readme.md

                 A > Player A: ADVANTAGE / Player B: 40
                 A > Player A wins the game

+* lunch with command line :
+> mvn clean install

-> lunch with command line : java -jar ./target/tennis-kata-1.0-SNAPSHOT.jar AABBABABBB
+> java -jar ./target/tennis-kata-1.0-SNAPSHOT.jar AABBABABBB

                 A > Player A: 15 / Player B: 0
                 A > Player A: 30 / Player B: 0